zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `controller.nginxplus` | Deploys the Ingress Controller for NGINX Plus. | false `controller.nginxReloadTimeout` | The timeout in milliseconds which the Ingress Controller will wait for a successful NGINX reload after a change or at the initial start. | 60000
-`controller.hostNetwork` | Enables the Ingress Controller pods to use the host's network namespace. | false `controller.nginxDebug` | Enables debugging for NGINX.
+`controller.hostNetwork` | Enables the Ingress Controller pods to use the host's network namespace. | false `controller.dnsPolicy` | DNS policy for the Ingress Controller pods. | ClusterFirst `controller.nginxDebug` | Enables debugging for NGINX.
 Uses the `nginx-debug` binary.
 Requires `error-log-level: debug` in the ConfigMap via `controller.config.entries`. | false
 `controller.logLevel` | The log level of the Ingress Controller. | 1
 `controller.image.digest ` | The image digest of the Ingress Controller. | None